 To ensure the Town Council delivers the highest level of service and facilities for Flitwick residents there are different committees with key areas of responsibility.
 Councillors choose which committee(s) they wish to sit on and the Chairman and Vice Chairman of each committee is elected by fellow councillors.

 Flitwick Town Council own and manage The Rufus Centre, a conference and event venue on the outskirts of town, which is also home to the Council offices.
-This committee combines the business activity of The Rufus Centre, finance, the personnel function and asset management.

-Covers civic activities, democratic services, communications, policies, business continuity, capital projects and the corporate plan.
+The Corporate Services Committee expanded its remit in May 2022 to cover some of the areas of the original Business Services Committee.
+This committee covers civic activities, democratic services, communications, policies, business continuity, capital projects and the corporate plan.

 The Town Council is not the planning authority (Central Bedfordshire Council is the planning authority) but is a consultee in the planning process.
-The committee meets every three weeks to consider planning applications for the town and agree a response to submit to the planning authority.

 The Personnel Committee is responsible for functions exercised under Section 112 of the Local Government Act 1972 concerning the appointment and dismissal of staff, and the terms and conditions on which they hold office.
 It also considers policies relating to these functions.